Backing up to external disk drives.

-- Backup to a single networked or locally connected USB or FireWire external drive.
+- Backup to a single networked or locally connected USB external drive.

-- Backup to multiple networked or locally connected USB or FireWire external drives to facilitate on-site / off-site backups.
+- Backup to multiple networked or locally connected USB external drives to facilitate on-site / off-site backups.

-An AISBackup backup job supports to up to three external drives where each drive holds its own unique copy of the backup, i.e. instead of creating 3 separate backup jobs to three different external drives it is possible to set-up one backup job to 3 different external drives.
+AISBackup supports several external backup disk drives where each drive holds its own unique copy of the backup, i.e. instead of creating separate backup jobs to different external drives it is possible to set-up one backup job to several different external drives.
 Using this style of backup is suitable for making on-site / off-site backups of data, for example, simply connect one of the external drives for this period then switch the drive with second or third drive for period 2.
 There is no need to change the backup job itself as the next backup session is based on the backup found on the connected external drive and not the last backup actually run.

 What happens if both external drives are connected at the same time?
-AISBackup will ask which drive to backup to, unless the PC is unattended, then it backs up the external drive holding the oldest backup session.
+AISBackup will ask which drive to backup to, unless the PC is unattended, then it backs up the external drive holding the oldest backup.